 “Humanity” in Buffy the Vampire Slayer

 The Oxford Dictionary’s definition for the word “humanity” is “the fact or condition of being human; human nature”.
 This definition explicitly means that humans are humanity, but it also includes the description of “human nature” which implies that anything that possess human nature can also be described as humanity.
 The human nature aspect of the humanity definition is specifically addressed in season two of Buffy the Vampire Slayer in episode thirteen Surprise.
 In this episode, a demon named the “Judge” is raised, and he kills anything that possesses humanity whether human or demon.
 Therefore, he acts as a “judge” of what constitutes humanity and while doing this he emphasizes the “human nature” part of humanity.
+Be careful.
+Try to speak more broadly before jumping into the show/your major paper 2 topic.
+Make this paper about the keyword and its contexts rather than your pop culture text.
+Here, it would be reading “humanity” into non-human beings, especially given the recent spate of mythical creature, monster, and animal shows as well as animal studies as an emerging field of literary study.

 Historically, the term “humanity” emerged as a new academic discipline during the Renaissance in the fourteenth century and it marked a leaving from the previous “backward-thinking” dark-aged perspective to a new “enlightened” way of thinking.
 With the Renaissance came a revival of the classic Greek and Roman texts, which emphasized themes like secularism and the achievements and expressions of man.
 These classic Greek and Roman ideas formed the philosophy known as “humanism”, which was the basis of the Renaissance thinking.
 Humanism called for the questioning of received wisdom especially from the Catholic Church and thus humanism marked a departure from accepting everything that was said in the Bible and instead using observation and experimentation to learn about the world.
 The concept of humanity in terms of learning is exemplified in Buffy the Vampire Slayer when the Judge remarks on the humanity in the scholarly vampire because of his knowledge.
 Thus, the modern view of Buffy the Vampire Slayer on the subject of humanity encompasses the original view of humanity in that humanity exists in learning and knowledge.